 RWTH Aachen University is a public university in Germany and is considered to be the largest technical university in the country.
 Despite being split into two areas, midtown and the Melaten district, competition to get a place is still tough.
 With an acceptance rate of 10%, only one in 10 applicants will be able to attend.

 9. University College Dublin

 University College Dublin is the largest university in Ireland.
 Having produced five Nobel Laureates so far, the university is frequently ranked amongst some of the top universities in Europe.
-With the same acceptance rate as RWTH Aachen University above, only one in 10 people that apply will be accepted to attend to study there.

 10. University of Nottingham